dbryant4/furtive/README.md

 ## Faster YAML

 By default, furtive will install and use the full Python implementation of the YAML parser which is very slow.
 In a testing environment, the Python implementation of the YAML loader took 1 minute to parse a 187,000 line furtive manifest file.
-My contrast, when the [LibYaml](http://pyyaml.org/wiki/LibYAML) parser was used, the loader took only 5 seconds to parse the same file.
+By contrast, when the [LibYaml](http://pyyaml.org/wiki/LibYAML) parser was used, the loader took only 5 seconds to parse the same file.

 To install the faster parser, perform the following steps: